 - Draft 2020-12

-The JSON Schema team recommends using draft 7 or later.
+The JSON Schema team recommends using draft 7 or 2020-12.
 JsonSchema.Net supports draft 6 and later.

-The next version of JSON Schema, which is supported by v4.0.0 and later of this library, is currently in development and will start a new era for the project which includes various backward- and forward-compatibility guarantees.
+The next version of JSON Schema, v1/2026, which is also supported by this library, is currently in development and will start a new era for the project which includes various backward- and forward-compatibility guarantees.
 Have a read of the various discussions happening in the JSON Schema GitHub org for more information.

-Each version defines a meta-schema.
-This is a special JSON Schema that describes all of the keywords available for that version.
+A meta-schema is a special JSON Schema that syntactically describes all of the keywords available for the associated dialect.
 They are intended to be used to validate other schemas.
-Usually, a schema will declare the version it should adhere to using the $schema

 Building a schema